tildeeine/object_oriented_game/README.md

 ```

 ## Explanation of Project Structure
+- **'src/main/java/dodge'**: Contains the main Java classes responsible for the game's functionality.
+    - **'Game.java'**: Entry point of the game Application.
+    - **'Tile.java'**: Controls the logic for the game pieces, tiles.
+Both players and enemies are tile objects.
+    - **'Enemy.java'**: Represents the blocks that the player needs to dodge.
+- **'src/test/dodge'**: Houses JUnit5 tests for unit testing the game's components.
+    - **'DodgeFileSupportTest'**: Test for file support classes.
+    - **'EnemyTest'**: Tests enemy tile behaviour.
+    - **'GameTest'**: Tests general game and player behaviour.
+    - **'TileTest'**: Tests tile behaviour.
+- **'src/test/resources/correctGameStateTest.dodge.txt'**: The correct game state file that is tested in file support tests.
+- **'src/main/fxml'**: Contains the files directly connected to fxml for the project.
+    - **'Dodge.fxml'**: Contains the fxml setup and objects.
+    - **'DodgeApp.java'**: Application which sets up the fxml file when ran.
+    - **'DodgeAppController.java'**: Contains handles for the fxml objects to connect to calls.

 ## Topics covered / Things learned
 - **Object-Oriented Programming**: Gained insight into designing and implementing a game using object-oriented principles